nebrius/reduxology/README.md

 });
 ```

 This approach breaks down in one subtle way though, and that has to do with _where_ this data exists in the store.
 The data has to exist somewhere, so that's not the issue.
-The issue has to do with how this location is _expressed_.
+The issue has to do with how this location in the store is _expressed_.

 Reducers know about this location by how they are combined together with the `combineReducers` calls.
 The location ends up being implicit, and one of the niceties of this is that you can migrate data produced by a reducer from one location to another without modifying the reducer itself, just the `combineReducers` call.

+Similar to action creators, we have a nice encapsulation here.
 But what about those that _consume_ this data, namely containers?
 There is no equivalent mechanism to abstract the data from the location of that data, as we can see in the related container below:

 ```JavaScript
 function mapStateToProps(appState) {